syncfusion-content/wpf-docs/wpf/Updown/Restriction.md

 ### Minimum and Minimum validation

-You can validate the maximum and minimum value while entering the values by using [MaxValidation](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~MaxValidation.html) and [MinValidation](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~MinValidation.html) property.
+You can choose when to validate the maximum and minimum limit, while changing the values by using [MaxValidation](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~MaxValidation.html) and [MinValidation](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~MinValidation.html) property.

-* **OnKeyPress** - On setting the [MaxValidation](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~MaxValidation.html) or [MinValidation](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~MinValidation.html) to OnKeyPress, then the value in the UpDown control is validated when editing the value in the UpDown control.
-After validation, when the value is greater than the MaxValue or lesser than the MinValue, the UpDown control cannot let to edit the value.
+* **OnKeyPress** - On setting the [MaxValidation](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~MaxValidation.html) or [MinValidation](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~MinValidation.html) to OnKeyPress, then the value in the UpDown control is validated soon after a key is pressed.
+So, it is not possible to provide any invalid input at all.

 * **OnLostFocus** - On setting the [MaxValidation](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~MaxValidation.html) or [MinValidation](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~MinValidation.html) to OnLostFocus, then the value in the UpDown control is validated when the UpDown control loses focus.
+That is, `UpDown` will accept any value, validation will be happen only after control loose its keyboard focus.
 After validation, when the value of the UpDown control is greater than the MaxValue or lesser than the MinValue, the value will be changed automatically is set to MaxValue or MinValue respectively.

-* **MaxValueOnExceedMaxDigit** - On enabling the `MaxValueOnExceedMaxDigit` property and setting the `MaxValidation` to the OnKeyPress, then MaxValue is assigned to the [Value](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Value.html) property when the value is greater than the `MaxValue`.
-However, when the [MaxValueOnExceedMaxDigit](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~MaxValueOnExceedMaxDigit.html) property is disabled, the UpDown control cannot let to enter the text, when the value be greater than the `MaxValue`.
-For example, if you think to enter the values like 2, 20 and 200, the value will be changed to the maximized value when the `MaxValueOnExceedMaxDigit` property is enabled.
-Otherwise, you can't enter the values above maximized value.
+* **MaxValueOnExceedMaxDigit** - When you give input greater than specified maximum limt, `MaxValueOnExceedMaxDigit` property will decide either it should retain the old value or reset to maximum limit that is specified.
+For example, if `MaxValue` is set to 100 and you are trying to input 200.
+Value will changed to 100 when `MaxValueOnExceedMaxDigit` is enabled.
+When `MaxValueOnExceedMaxDigit` is falue, 20 will be retained and last entered 0 will be ignored.

-* **MinValueOnExceedMinDigit** - Similarly, on enabling the `MinValueOnExceedMinDigit` property and setting the `MinValidation` to the OnKeyPress, the `MinValue` is assigned to the Value property when the value is lesser than the MinValue.
-However, when the [MinValueOnExceedMinDigit](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~MinValueOnExceedMinDigit.html) property is disabled, the text cannot enter in the UpDown control should the value be lesser than MinValue.
-For example, if you think to enter the values like negative values, the value will be changed to the minimized value when the `MinValueOnExceedMaxDigit` property is enabled.
-Otherwise, you can't enter the values below minimized value.
+* **MinValueOnExceedMinDigit** - Similarly, When you give input lesser than specified minimum limt, `MinValueOnExceedMinDigit` property will decide either it should retain the old value or reset to minimum limit that is specified.

 {% tabs %}